Ternokass/TernokassHCR-Policies/Witch-Racing-Rush-Magic-Speed/current/privacy.md

 Firebase SDK (by Google LLC)
-We use certain Firebase services provided by Google LLC to support the operation, security, and performance of our Mobile Application.
+We use certain Firebase services provided by Google LLC to support the operation, security, and stability of our Mobile Application.
 These services are integrated using the official Firebase SDK for Unity and include:
-1. Firebase Authentication – to securely authenticate users via Anonymous Sign-In and generate a unique Firebase UID for consent tracking, legal compliance, and gameplay data storage.
+I.	Firebase Authentication – to securely authenticate users via Anonymous Sign-In and generate a unique Firebase UID for consent tracking, legal compliance, and gameplay data storage.
-2. Firebase Firestore – to store minimal player information necessary for account operation, legal compliance, and consent record-keeping.
+II.
+Firebase Firestore – to store minimal player information necessary for account operation, legal compliance, and consent record-keeping.
-3. Firebase Crashlytics – to monitor, log, and debug app crashes for stability improvements.
+III.
+Firebase Crashlytics – to monitor, log, and debug app crashes for stability improvements.
-4. Firebase Analytics – to collect aggregated, non-identifiable usage statistics for app performance measurement and feature improvement.
 Purpose of Processing
 The Firebase services are used solely to:
-•	Securely create and maintain a unique player account via anonymous authentication.
+I.	Securely create and maintain a unique player account via anonymous authentication.
-•	Maintain required legal and consent records.
+II.
+Maintain required legal and consent records.
-•	Diagnose and resolve technical issues.
+III.
+Diagnose and resolve technical issues to improve app stability.
-•	Understand general user interaction trends (without identifying individual users).
 Data Collected via Firebase SDK
 Depending on the service used, the Firebase SDK may process:
-•	Device Information – such as device model, operating system version, language, and timezone (used for analytics and crash reporting).
+I.	Device Information – such as device model, operating system version, language, and timezone (used for crash reporting).
-•	Application Interaction Data – such as app launches, screen views, and session duration (non-personal).
-•	Crash Reports – including stack traces, error logs, and associated device information for debugging purposes.
+II.
+Crash Reports – including stack traces, error logs, and associated device information for debugging purposes.
-•	Firebase Unique User Identifier (UID) – generated automatically during anonymous sign-in and stored in our database for as long as your account exists.
+III.
+Firebase Unique User Identifier (UID) – generated automatically during anonymous sign-in and stored in our database for as long as your account exists.
-•	Authentication Tokens – used temporarily for identity verification and session management; not stored by us after verification.
+IV.
+Authentication Tokens – used temporarily for identity verification and session management; not stored by us after verification.
 All data transmitted to Firebase is encrypted in transit.
-The processing of this data is governed by [Google’s Privacy Policy](https://policies.google.com/privacy).
+The processing of this data is governed by [Google’s Privacy Policy](https://policies.google.com/privacy)

 Google AdMob & Ads Monetization (by Google LLC)